SegaGLm/SegaGLm/README.md

 Digital Marketing Specialist / Data Analyst
 -------------------------------------------

 I am a digital marketing specialist with 10 years of experience.
 I have always liked working with analytics systems and started learning Python, SQL, Java Script, HTML, CSS, to work with big dates and understand how frontend work.
+I successfully apply the acquired skills in my work.

 * 🌍  I'm based in Thailand, Koh Samui
 * ✉️  You can contact me at [sega.glm@gmail.com](mailto:sega.glm@gmail.com)